monicadanesa/robotframework-mykonos/README.md

 Introduction
 ------------
-Mykonos is complete test automation tools for Android Device using Robot Framework and UI Automator (Python), it easy to learn because Mykonos use BDD syntax to write the test cases.
+Mykonos is a complete test automation tools for Android Device using Robot Framework and UI Automator (Python), it easy to learn because Mykonos use BDD syntax to write the test cases.

 Installation
 ------------